Limit linear series and ranks of multiplication maps: Introduction

 The classical Brill-Noether theorem states that if we are given $g,r,d \geq 0$, a general curve $X$ of genus $g$ carries a linear series $(\sL,V)$ of rank $r$ and degree $d$ if and only if the quantity

 is nonnegative \cite{g-h1}.
-Eisenbud and Harris proved that (at least in characteristic $0$) when $r \geq 3$, a general such linear series on $X$ will define an imbedding of $X$ as a (nondegenerate) curve of degree $d$ in $\PP^r$ \cite{e-h4}.
+Eisenbud and Harris proved that (at least in characteristic $0$) when $r \geq 3$, a general such linear series on $X$ will define an imbedding of $X$ as a nondegenerate curve of degree $d$ in $\PP^r$ \cite{e-h4}.
 One of the most basic questions one might then ask is: what are the degrees of the equations defining $X$?
-More precisely, we have the following question:

-\begin{ques} In the above setting, for each $m \geq 2$, what is the dimension of the space of homogeneous polynomials of degree $m$ vanishing on the image of $X$? \end{ques}
+More precisely, for each $m \geq 2$, what is the dimension of the space of homogeneous polynomials of degree $m$ vanishing on the image of $X$?
+The question is about the dimension of the kernel of the natural restriction map